OtherRealms/Shot-Manager-Guide/index.rst

 Automatically generate noes to output view layers for external compositing.
 NOTE: nodes are generated upon any update made within the add-on, therefore generated nodes should not be directly edited.
 Output files will be named according to the layer name.  **You May want to delete the Composite node** when seperating layers.

 **Separate Passes**
 Optionally separate view layer light passes.
-The scene render output will match the first created ouput socket (typically 'Image') to avoid writing extra frames output from the Composite node.

 **Exclude** passes from being output, not case sensitive.